designstem/projects/colorblindness/index-04-3-properties.md

 ## <f-activity-icon size="medium" /> Apple shampoo

 You are asked to decide upon fitting **colors for shampoo bottles**.
-The three shampoos will smell like apple 🍏.
+The three shampoos will smell like apple.
 But there are three different target groups - each one gets a shampoo bottle of their own.
 Choose a color which could be used as primary color for the following products:

 1. <mark>Baby shampoo </mark>
 2. <mark> Shampoo for men 60+</mark>